Leaflet/Leaflet.Icon.Glyph/README.md

 This shape is anchored at the center and headed horizontally along one of the popular writing directions (left to right).
-When combined with [Leaflet.RotatedMarker](https://github.com/bbecquet/Leaflet.RotatedMarker), this can be more suitable for marking transportation vehicles.
+When combined with [Leaflet.RotatedMarker](https://github.com/bbecquet/Leaflet.RotatedMarker), this can be more suitable for marking vehicles such as buses, cars, and bikes in transportation maps.

 More shapes could be added by simply
 (1) adding shapes to icons.svg (and then generating icons.png)